 Capturing the Beauty of the Natural World

 Nature photography is all about capturing the beauty and grandeur of the natural world—landscapes, wildlife, and plants or close-ups of textures, scenery, and wildlife.
 Unlike other photography genres (like documentary photography), nature photography places greater emphasis on the aesthetic value of the photographs.

 As a result, many nature photographs have marked artistic and painterly qualities such as intense colors, unusual contrasts between light and shadow, and other creative enhancements.
 This maxim is best expressed by Ansel Adams, who said that “beauty comes first” in his images.

 Ethical Nature and Wildlife Photography

 Of particular concern to green travelers is the ethical aspect of nature and wildlife photography.
 While photographers should be free to explore themes and subjects that inspire their creativity, they should also avoid causing any harm to the animals, plants, and natural areas they photograph.
 As some photographers are prepared to do almost anything to get the shots they want, conservation groups and photography associations have published a number of codes of conduct for wildlife photographers.

-Listed here are the key points to remember when photographing wildlife:
+Key points to remember when photographing wildlife:

 - Always photograph the animals from a safe and respectful distance.